SystemsApproach/7E/switches/link-layer.rst

 At this point, it should be clear that the engineering required to transmit and receive digital messages over a physical medium is non-trivial.
-The same is true for the science—known as Information Theory—that explains how efficiently that task can be performed.
+The same is true for the science—known as *Information Theory*\ —that explains how efficiently that task can be performed.
 We consider Information Theory out-of-scope for this book, and refer the reader to authoritative sources on the topic.
 For our purposes, we pick up the story with the ability to send and receive symbols over a